These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning how the ankle condition affects adjacent joints (knee, hip, back) or contributes to secondary conditions

-Why: Altered gait from ankle disability frequently causes secondary knee, hip, and lumbar spine strain.
+Altered gait from ankle disability frequently causes secondary knee, hip, and lumbar spine strain.
 These may be ratable as secondary conditions but only if the connection is documented beginning with the ankle exam.

-Do this instead: Tell the examiner: 'Because of my ankle disability, I walk with an altered gait.
+Instead: Tell the examiner: 'Because of my ankle disability, I walk with an altered gait.
 This has caused [knee/hip/back] pain.
 I believe these are secondary to my ankle condition.'
 This opens the door to secondary service connection claims for those joints.

 Impact: Can result in additional separate ratings for secondary conditions